-On July 14, 2015, the United States, the European Union, Russia, China, and Iran signed the Joint Commission Plan of Action.
+On July 14, 2015, the United States, the EU, Russia, China, and Iran signed the Joint Commission Plan of Action.
 Iran agreed to limit its nuclear development program in return for the end of economic sanctions.
 The arms embargo would remain in place until 2020.

 Specifically, Iran agreed to reduce its 12,000-kilogram stockpile of enriched uranium to 300 kilograms.
 It agreed to remove about two-thirds or 10,000 centrifuges that produce uranium.
 It would eliminate the core of the Arak plutonium reactor.
 Iran agreed to neither produce nor acquire highly enriched uranium or weapons-grade plutonium.
 The U.N.'s International Atomic Energy Agency inspectors must have daily access to Iran's entire nuclear production supply chain.

 The agreement guaranteed that, for 10 years, Iran would be at least a year away from producing a nuclear weapon.
 That is much longer than its "breakout time" of two to three months before the agreement.
 According to the New York Times, the deal succeeded in getting 97 percent of Iran's nuclear material out of the country.

 The agreement reduced Iran's ability to create a nuclear bomb.
 Despite the sanctions, Iran had increased its number of centrifuges from 164 to thousands.
 It had also accumulated enough fissile material for 10 to 12 nuclear bombs.
 Iran promised to reduce its centrifuges and the amount of bomb-grade nuclear material, making it less likely that it will create a weapon.